mateusdp/LPJ-GUESS-NTD/benchmarks/readme.txt

 ======================
 To run the benchmarks you need a Unix system.
 You can run the tests as regular processes, in which case most Unix systems should work.
-By default however the tests are submitted to a PBS batch queue.
-This has been tested on Simba (ENES own cluster), but it should be possible to adapt the scripts for any system with PBS installed.
+By default however the tests are submitted to a HPC cluster batch queue.
+This has been tested on Simba (INES own cluster), but it should be possible to adapt the scripts for any system with PBS or SLURM installed.

 Dependencies
 ------------